Gators rattled: No. 8 Oklahoma routs Florida in Cotton Bowl - WHIZ News

 Rattler threw a 27-yard TD pass to fellow freshman Marvin Mims on the game’s opening drive, and Florida’s first possession ended with Tre Norwood’s 45-yard interception return for a touchdown.
 That was the first of three picks thrown by Heisman Trophy finalist quarterback Kyle Trask in the first quarter, after only five all season.

-“We capitalized on a couple of mistakes that they made,” Riley said.
-“A couple of times, we confused their quarterback with coverage, and he let go of a couple of throws that weren’t as decisive as we usually see him make.”
+“A couple of times, we confused their quarterback with coverage, and he let go of a couple of throws that weren’t as decisive as we usually see him make” Riley said.

 Oklahoma played in its sixth consecutive New Year’s Six bowl game, but the last three seasons had lost College Football Playoffs semifinal games while giving up an average of 54 points to different SEC teams.

 The Sooners finished this season with an eight-game winning streak.
-They had started 0-2 in Big 12 play for the first time since 1998, effectively knocking them out of playoff contention by mid-October.
+Their 0-2 start in Big 12 play effectively knocked them out of playoff contention by mid-October.

+“I feel like this win specifically is going to get us going, going into next year,” Rattler said.
+“This is a game we wanted to come out here and coach Riley said, we want to make a statement.
+As a group, we do that well.”

 These Gators (8-4, No. 7 CFP) were much different than the team that just 11 days earlier fell 52-46 to No. 1 Alabama in the SEC title game, and had averaged nearly 42 points a game.

-Trask played presumably his final college game, but didn’t have his top four pass-catchers, and didn’t play after the opening drive of the second half when the Gators were already down 31-13.
+Trask played presumably his final college game, but didn’t have his top four pass-catchers, and didn’t play after the opening drive of the second half.

 AP All-America tight end Kyle Pitts and two others receivers opted out to start preparing for their pro futures, and sophomore receiver Jacob Copeland tested positive for COVID-19.
 They were among 17 players that Florida said were unavailable.